 In a heavy bottomed sauce pan, bring the cider to a moderate boil (ie: vigorous bubbles, but nothing that looks like it’s foaming up).
 Continue to boil, stirring occasionally, for about 45 minutes.
 You are finished when you have ½ C of reduced cider left.

-Over medium heat, add brown sugar, butter, cream, and salt to the reduced cider.
-Stir to combine and boil for 4-6 minutes or until the temperature reaches 235° F on an instant read or candy thermometer.
+Over medium heat, add brown sugar, butter, cream, salt and cinnamont to reduced cider.
+Stir to combine and boil for 4-6 minutes or until the temperature reaches 230° F on an instant read or candy thermometer.

-When the mixture reaches 235° F, turn off heat and add vanilla, stirring to combine.
+When the mixture reaches 230° F, remove from heat add vanilla and stir to combine.

 Let cool slightly and serve warm or room temperature.
-The caramel will continue to thicken as it cools – so if you store yours in the fridge, just zap it in the microwave for 30 seconds to loosen things up.
+The caramel will continue to thicken as it cools – so if you’re reheating leftovers, just zap them in the microwave for 30 seconds to loosen things up.